-A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 5/5 chapters pass.
-Chapter 1, 7, 13, 19 and 27 reflow when making when browser smaller and when zooming to 200%.
+A. Text of the digital resource is compatible with Fail assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).

+Additional Information: 0/8 chapters pass.
+Content does not reflow when making browser smaller or zooming in to %200.
+1, 3, 5, 10, 15, 20, 25, 30 were checked.
 B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
 N/A Additional Information: No printed/pdf version found.